-Dropped into JZM Porsche Sales this morning to see a pair of perfect Porsche 911 Turbo S models and catch up on used Porsche sales activity.
-Some interesting discussions with Jonas on the state of the market and whether values have indeed peaked: I think we’re on the same page, but that’s a post for another day.
+Dropped in to see Jonas Zambakides and a pair of perfect Porsche 911 Turbo S models this morning and catch up on used Porsche sales activity.
+Some interesting discussions on the state of the market and whether values have indeed peaked: I think we’re on the same page, but that’s a post for another day.

-Classic Porsche fans who don’t hang on every detail of newer 911 machinery may be unaware of the 997 & 991 Turbo S. Both of these Weissach-tuned performance Porsche 911 Turbos have just sold at JZM, so it’s interesting to compare them in fantasy garage style and wonder what the choice would be if funds allowed.
+Classic Porsche fans who don’t hang on every detail of newer 911 machinery may be unaware of the 997 & 991 Turbo S. Both of these Weissach-tuned performance Porsche 911 Turbos have just sold, so it’s interesting to compare them in fantasy garage style and wonder what the choice would be if funds allowed.

 Porsche 997 Turbo S